 At first glance, Lapras seems like a bad staller.
-While 80 HP is great, its two attacks have low-damage output (10 for 2 is especially bad), and its Lightning Weakness is the worst: Electabuzz was basically present in 50% of the top-tier decks.
+While 80 HP is great, its two attacks have low-damage output (10 for 2 is especially bad), and its Lightning Weakness is the worst: Electabuzz was basically present in 50% of the top-tier decks back then.

 So, why was Lapras played ?
 Well, it provided Rain Dance decks a way to deal with Mr. Mime, 2HKOing with Water Gun; in addition to a Basic Pokémon that wasn't OHKO'd by Hitmonchan or Electabuzz with two PlusPowers.

-Most Rain Dance decks started playing Lapras in 2 copies, at least until Goop Gas Attack was available.
+Most Rain Dance decks started playing Lapras in 1 or 2 copies, at least until Goop Gas Attack was available.

 Lapras only saw play in Base-Fossil.
 As soon as Team Rocket was released, its usage plummeted.

 On the other hand, Articuno has two high-damage output attacks, no Weakness, and a useful Fighting Resistance.
 70 HP is also great.
 While its attacks are not as powerful as Blastoise's Hydro Pump, Articuno provides you with an attacker that is not weak to Electabuzz, which is the bane of Water decks.
 It is also better to let your opponent KO an Articuno rather than a Blastoise, as it takes significantly less resources to set up.
 You shouldn't play too many Articuno, though.
 It takes spaces in a deck that is already struggling for free spots, and you don't want to lose in stability.